 The group’s work expanded into other areas of Surrey and in 2005 it was renamed The Eikon Charity.
 “Eikon” means picture, or vision, in Greek and reflects the charity’s ambition to help those we support visualise a better future.
 The name also has connotations with “icon”, which is appropriate, as positive role modelling for young people is a fundamental part of the charity’s work.

-In 2016 three charities – Eikon, Reflex Woking and Windle Valley Youth Project – merged to form the organisation that Eikon is today.
-All three charities brought strengths and most importantly, a great reputation for helping young people transform their lives.
+Since 2016 four charities – Eikon, Reflex Woking, Windle Valley Youth Project and The Lifetrain Trust have merged to form the organisation that Eikon is today, supporting thousands of young people.
+Each charity brought strengths and most importantly, a great reputation for helping young people transform their lives.